PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-2-Functionality.md

       "purpose": "sample ID token"
     }

-Now encrypting the payload using the algorithm specified in the header would give the following;
+Now encrypting the payload using the algorithm specified in the header would give the following:

 `eyJpc3MiOiJodHRwczovL3d3dy5zb21lLWlzc3Vlci5jb20vaXNzdWVfdG9rZW4iLCJhY3IiOiJ1cm46c29tZTphY3I6aHRtbFNxbCIsImlhdCI6MTY0NTY1Mzg1OCwiZXhwIjoxNjQ1NjU1MDYxLCJwdXJwb3NlIjoic2FtcGxlIElEIHRva2VuIn0`

 ### Signature

 The final part of the token is fairly different, as it isnt a full json object like the header or payload.
-Its made up of the encoded header and payload, again using the algorithm defined in the header, followed by a secret, and can be done like the following;
+Its made up of the encoded header and payload, again using the algorithm defined in the header, followed by a secret, and can be done like the following:

     HMACSHA256(
       base64UrlEncode(header) + "." +